Japan revises teaching manuals, says islands its territory

 South Korea's Foreign Ministry promptly summoned the Japanese ambassador to protest.

-Earlier, the Ministry urged Japan to repeal the changes, which it said were teaching children a false claim to the islets.
+Earlier, the Ministry called for Japan to repeal the changes, which it said were teaching children a false claim to the islets.

 "Our government strongly condemns this and asks Japan to immediately withdraw it," it said in a statement.

-The manuals will also add reference to the Senkakus, at the centre of a dispute with China, which calls them the Diaoyus, and reiterate Tokyo's stance that these are an integral part of Japanese territory and there is no dispute over their ownership.
+The manuals will also add reference to the Senkakus, which are at the centre of a dispute with China, which calls them the Daioyus, and reiterate Tokyo's stance that these are an integral part of Japanese territory and there is no dispute over their ownership.

-China has also lodged a protest, saying the islands have always been Chinese, said Hua Chunying, spokeswoman of the Chinese Foreign Ministry.

-"We once more urge Japan to respect historic realities, stop provocations and teach the younger generation a correct historical perspective," she told a daily news briefing.

 Asked about the territorial rows, Shimomura said he felt it was too bad that there were competing claims to the islands and repeated that historically, the islands were part of Japan.